ljzycmd/DFRSC/README.md

 [Paper]() | [Checkpoints]() | [Visual Results]()

-> We propose to correct the rolling shutter distorted images by directly estimating the intermediate **distortion flow** from the underlying global shutter image to the rolling shutter image.
-Unlike previous methods calculate undistortion flow and apply forward warping to obtain the GS image, the proposed method directly estimates the non-linear distortion flow and utilizes **backward warping** to obtain the corrected image.
-We propose a global correlation-based attention machnism to obtain the intially distortion flow and GS features jointly.
-Then, the coarse-to-fine decoder refines and upscales the resolution of the flow and GS features simultaneously.
-The final GS image is obtained by a multi-flow decoding strategy.
+> We propose to rectify Rolling Shutter (RS) distorted images by directly estimating the intermediate distortion flow from the underlying Global Shutter (GS) image to the RS image.
+This method differs from previous methods that calculate undistortion flow and apply forward warping to obtain the GS image.
+Instead, the proposed method directly estimates the non-linear distortion flow and employs backward warping to acquire the corrected image.
+More specifially, the frame-wise RS features are firstly obtained by a multi-scale encoder.
+After that, a global correlation-based attention mechanism is proposed to to jointly obtain the initial distortion flow and GS features.
+Then, the coarse-to-fine decoder refines and upscales the resolu-tion of the flow and GS features simultaneously.
+The final GS image is obtained by a multi-flow predicting strategy.

 ## Quick Start